noorulhuda000000/scRNA/README.md

 ## 5. Conclusion

 This project demonstrates a basic preprocessing workflow for single-cell RNA-seq data using Scanpy and AnnData.
 The pipeline includes loading, quality control, and normalization, which are essential steps before downstream analysis.
+## Note
+Due to file size limitations, the output `.h5ad` files are not included in this GitHub repository.
+The complete dataset and outputs have been submitted separately via LMS.